All Platforms at a Glance

 Diggz

 Diggz offers some compatibility matching features and positions itself as a "Tinder for roommates."
-The matching is less detailed than CoHabby's 40+ question approach but more than what Craigslist or Facebook offer.
+The matching is less detailed than CoHabby's six-category approach but more than what Craigslist or Facebook offer.
 Coverage varies by market, and the free tier has limitations.
 Worth trying alongside other platforms.

 How to Choose the Right Roommate App